Schnark/js13kgames-2019/README.md

 * Official version submitted for the competition is on https://2019.js13kgames.com/entries/the-martians-are-back
 * Perhaps I will create a variant of this game as hybrid FFOS app/PWA, like my other apps.
 This will probably live in a different repository.

+In case you're wondering how long one can survive when one spends very much time playing, here are my current records:
+* 1: 102
+* 2: 116
+* 3: 125
+* 4: 88
+* 5: 94